disconnect78/humblebundle-ebook-downloader/README.md

     -l, --download-limit <download_limit>      Parallel download limit (default: 1) -f, --formats <formats>                    Comma-separated list of formats to download (all, cbz, epub, mobi, pdf, pdf_hd, prc, video) (default: "pdf")
-    --auth-token <auth-token>                  Optional: If you want to run headless, you can specify your authentication cookie from your browser (_simpleauth_sess)
+    --filter <filter>                          Only display bundles with this text in the title --auth-token <auth-token>                  Optional: If you want to run headless, you can specify your authentication cookie from your browser (_simpleauth_sess)
     -k, --keys <keys>                          Comma-separated list of specific purchases to download